 In addition to these New Testament examples, the Bible is filled with verses which, in context, prohibit the kind of image veneration done by Roman Catholics and Eastern Orthodox:

-Lastly, closely related to image veneration is the practice of praying to the Saints for intercession.
+Lastly, it is worth noting that closely related to image veneration is the practice of praying to the Saints for intercession.
 With regard to this practice, the silence in Scripture is deafening.
 Abraham, Moses, and David had long been dead by the time of the New Testament, yet none of the Apostles pray to these most significant figures to seek their intercession.
 Likewise, Stephen had already been martyred (and his body was buried, not partitioned up for relics - Acts 8:2), yet God recorded none praying to him for intercession.
 When Jesus teaches us how to pray, He tells us to pray to the Father (Matthew 6:9, Luke 11:2).
 There are no instances of prayers to deceased people in Scripture, nor does God ever tell believers to engage in such a practice.
 And, this cannot be dismissed as an invalid argument from silence, as we are given hundreds of positive examples of prayer in the Bible, and all of these prayers are directed to God.

 The argument from Church history against image veneration is overwhelming.
 It is impossible to view what exists of early Christian writings, and maintain that the Byzantine iconodulia that was mandated by the Second Council of Nicaea was a universal and apostolic practice.